 Phubbing (a combination of the words “phone” and “snubbing”) is when you’re looking at your phone during a conversation instead of paying attention to the other person.

 I am pretty sure you know exactly how it feels when you’re being phubbed, but how aware are you when you’re doing it to others?

 Think about the last time you were at a coffee shop or restaurant with a friend and they start browsing social media on their phone… What did you do?

-A lot of apps are designed to be addictive and keep you there longer and it can be very hard to break this habit and get off your phone, so I compiled a list of my 5 tips to taking control of your attention and focus on being present in your conversations instead.
+A lot of apps are designed to be addictive and keep you there longer and it can be very hard to break this habit and get off your phone, so I compiled a list of my 5 tips for taking control of your attention and focusing on being present in your conversations instead.

 HOW TO BE MORE PRESENT IN YOUR CONVERSATIONS